Skip to content

 Section titled “Pattern 1: Function Calling (Structured Output)”

 Use rfx as a tool backend.
-The agent receives structured parameters and generates validated Python:
+The agent receives structured parameters and generates runnable Python:

 {